MOROCCO – The Trip

 Palais de la Bahia.
 Located near Place des Ferblantiers, La Bahia (The Beautiful) boasts floor-to-ceiling decoration begun by Grand Vizier Si Moussa in the 1860s and further embellished in 1894–1900 by slave-turned-vizier Abu ‘Bou’ Ahmed.
 The painted, gilded, inlaid woodwork ceilings, doors and shutters still have the intended effect of subduing crowds, while the carved stucco is cleverly slanted downward to meet the gaze.
 Marble jali windows adorn many rooms.
 These were as good as La Hambra in Grenada, Spain (but without the fountains and grounds.

-As enjoyable as the palace was a Mind the Earth photo exhibition (www.mindtheearth.org) with about 100 fascinating direct over-head aerial views demonstrating environmental issues concerning transportation, cities, manufacturing, global warming.
-Some of the more interesting were: Copenhagen (bicycles); Japan (least energy/person in world); UAE (highest CO2 emissions/capita in world much due to desalination and air conditioning), Ulan Batar, Mongolia (most polluted city in world as less than 0°C for 9 months of the year; most homes are poorly insulated yurts; electric coal generation; in valley); Barcelona (1/7th the CO2 footprint/capita compared to Seattle as very walkable, dense, small apartments, local food markets); Ivanpah Solar facility in California; Boneyard in Arizona with 4,400 parked planes; meltwater rivers on glaciers in Greenland; 400,000 people migrate each year into Dakha, Bangladesh.
-A book with the 100 photos and text is available.
+As enjoyable as the palace was a Mind the Earth photo exhibition (www.mindtheearth.org) with about 100 fascinating direct overhead aerial views demonstrating environmental issues concerning transportation, cities, manufacturing, and global warming.
+Some of the more interesting were: Copenhagen (bicycles); Japan (least energy/person in the world); UAE (highest CO2 emissions/per capita in the world much due to desalination and air conditioning), Ulan Batar, Mongolia (the most polluted city in the world as less than 0°C for 9 months of the year; most homes are poorly insulated yurts; electric coal generation; in the valley); Barcelona (1/7th the CO2 footprint/capita compared to Seattle as very walkable, dense, small apartments, local food markets); Ivanpah Solar facility in California; Boneyard in Arizona with 4,400 parked planes; meltwater rivers on glaciers in Greenland; 400,000 people migrate each year into Dakha, Bangladesh.
+A book with 100 photos and text is available.

 Jardin Majorelle.
 In the Ville Nouvelle, the Jardin Majorelle is a sublime mix of art deco buildings and psychedelic desert mirage.
 Yves St Laurant is the benefactor.
 I did not go here.

-Between Marrakesh and Essaouria, are large groves of argan trees, the only place these exist.
+Between Marrakesh and Essaouira, are large groves of argan trees, the only place these exist.
 The nuts are made into an oil used cosmetically.

 ESSAOUIRA (pop 70,000).